mathworks/jenkins-matlab-plugin/README.md

 ## Configuration Steps
-To configure the Jenkins Plugin for MATLAB, see [Plugin Configuration Guide.](/CONFIGDOC.md)
+To configure the plugin, see [Plugin Configuration Guide.](/CONFIGDOC.md)

 ## Change Log
 For a detailed list of releases, see [Change Logs](/CHANGELOG.md).

 ## Examples
-For a detailed list of releases, see [Examples](/examples/).
+To learn how to use the plugin in testing workflows, see [Examples](/examples/).

 ## Contact Us
 If you have any questions or suggestions, please contact MathWorks.